papyri/site-docs/checklist.md

 = _Miscellaneous Texts from the Judaean Desert_, multiple editors.
 Oxford 2000.
 (Discoveries in the Judaean Desert XXXVIII) There are a number of mostly very fragmentary Greek texts along with Hebrew and Aramaic texts, all on papyrus.
 The texts are published according to site (cave) where found.
 From Jericho nos.
 4—6 and 16—19; from Nahal Hever no. 4; from Nahal Mishmar no. 2; from Nahal Se'elim nos.
 4 and 5.
 [OUP] {ddb:p.jud.des.misc}

 ### P.Kar.Goodsp.
 = _Papyri from Karanis_, ed.
 E.J.
 Goodspeed.
 Chicago 1902.
 (Univ. of Chicago, Studies in Classical Philology 3: 1—66).
 Texts reprinted in SB Beiheft 2, 1961.
 43 texts are reprinted from BGU; 49 were in the possession of Goodspeed.
 [MF 2.76] Further publications of Goodspeed papyri are P.Cair.Goodsp.
 28—30, CP 1 (1906) 167—173 (Nos.
 3—12 = SB I 4414—4423); CP 3 (1908) 428—434 (SB I 4425).
 In CP 5 (1910) 320—322 Goodspeed published three papyri from the collection of Professor John G. Harrison.
-On the Goodspeed papyri in general, see ZPE 16 (1975) 27—32. {ddb:p.kar.goodsp}
+On the Goodspeed papyri in general, see ZPE 16 (1975) 27—32. {ddb:p.kar.goodsp} [Online: archive.org](https://archive.org/details/studiesinclassi02chicgoog)

 ### P.Katoché
 = _Ein bisher unbeachtetes Dokument zur Frage nach dem Wesen der Katoché im Serapeum von Memphis_, ed.
 K. Sethe.
 Berlin-Leipzig 1921.
 (Schr.
 Heid.
 2).
 Reedition by W. Clarysse in Enchoria 14 (1986) 43—49.